Restored is committed to protecting your privacy. We aim to ensure that any information you give us is held securely and safely.

 This statement explains how we collect, use and store information via our website and its implications for you.
 This statement should be read in conjunction with our Terms and Conditions.

-If you have any queries about how your information is handled please contact us.
+If you have any queries about how your information is handled please fill out our Contact Us form, or you can write to us at:

 Who we are